-The Group uses a provision matrix to calculate ECLs for receivables and debt instruments at amortized cost.
+The Group uses a provision matrix to calculate ECLs for its receivables and debt instruments measured at amortized cost, in line with the simplified approach in calculating ECL.
 The provision rates are based on days past due of each counterparty that have similar loss pattern.